-MindLabs raises £1.4 million for its new platform, a “Peloton for mental health” – TechCrunch
+MindLabs raises £1.4 million for its new platform, a ‘Peloton for mental health’ – TechCrunch

 The COVID-19 pandemic has also been described as a mental health crisis, and downloads of meditation and mindfulness apps like Calm, Headspace and Relax: Master Your Destiny, have grown as people try to deal with anxiety, isolation and depression at home.

 Two of the main ways MindLabs’ platform differentiates from other mental wellness apps is the combination of its video classes and EEG headband.
-The videos will initially range in length from 10 to 40 minutes and, like Peloton’s classes, will be available on livestream or in pre-recorded, on-demand sessions.
+The videos will initially range in length from 10 to 40 minutes and, like Peloton’s classes, will be available on live stream or in pre-recorded, on-demand sessions.

 Instead of categorizing videos by technique (for example, meditation, breathing or visualization), MindLabs decided to sort them into issues that users want to cope with, like anxiety, relationships, motivation or addiction.
 For example, meditation classes may include ones focused on “Overcoming COVID-19 Anxiety” or “Coping With Stress At Work.”

-Community features will be linked to the classes: the number of concurrent users in a class will be displayed, along with a live feed showing subscriber achievements, like streaks or number of minutes spent in a “calm state,” that other people can react to for positive reinforcement.
+Community features will be linked to the classes: The number of concurrent users in a class will be displayed, along with a live feed showing subscriber achievements, like streaks or number of minutes spent in a “calm state,” that other people can react to for positive reinforcement.

 Halo was developed with a hardware specialist that Ebrahim said has seven years of building and distributing medical grade wearables.